Cats in Fables, Fairytales and Festivals

 A very interesting possibility perhaps even the most likely one is that Carroll would have been familiar with the 'grin' of the British Blue cats of Cheshire (see Cats from Cheshire, above) and incorporated that into a dice game he invented to amuse his young friends, in the same way that he came up with Alice's Adventures to entertain the real Alice Liddell during a summer river trip.
 He made fantastical references to things that would be familiar to children and so his peg-board became 'Alice's Cheshire Cat'.
 As the game progressed on the peg-board the cat's head gradually vanishes, leaving only the grin.

 If anyone knows of any other theories about where the grinning cat might have originated, please contact me!

-Alice in Wonderland: on the trail of Lewis Carroll by Elizabeth White at Culture24, Feb 2010
+Alice in Wonderland: on the trail of Lewis Carroll (archived page) by Elizabeth White at Culture24, Feb 2010

 If you'd like to comment, or provide any additional information,

 please e-mail me,